ewakobrzynska/Scripting-Languages/README.md

 ### Limitations

 - The script assumes that words to be guessed are defined within the `get_random_word()` function.
-- The game supports only lowercase and uppercase letters of the English alphabet.
+- The game supports only lowercase and uppercase letters of the Polish alphabet.

 </details>